Prince’s stage-worn yellow boots fetch hefty price at Boston auction

 BOSTON (WHDH) - Yellow high-heeled boots worn in concert by pop icon Prince recently fetched a hefty price at a Boston auction.

-The boots, which Prince worn during the Sign o’ the Times tour in 1987, sold for $75,147, according to Boston-based RR Auction.
+The boots, which Prince wore during the Sign o’ the Times tour in 1987, sold for $75,147, according to Boston-based RR Auction.

 The tour spanned 34 shows, exclusively in Europe.
 Prince can be seen wearing this exact type of yellow shoe in photographs spanning several years, from 1986 to 1992.